plone/training/mastering-plone/buildout_1.rst

 .. only:: not presentation

-    There are many more important things to know, and we can't go through them all in detail but I want to focus on one specific feature: :py:mod:`mr.developer`
+    There are many more important things to know, and we can't go through all of them in detail but I want to focus on one specific feature: :py:mod:`mr.developer`.

     With :py:mod:`mr.developer` you can declare which packages you want to check out from which version control system and which repository URL.
 You can check out sources from git, svn, bzr, hg and maybe more.
 Also, you can say that some sources are in your local file system.

     :py:mod:`mr.developer` comes with a command, :command:`./bin/develop`.
 You can use it to update your code, to check for changes and so on.
 You can activate and deactivate your source checkouts.
-If you develop your extensions in eggs with separate checkouts, which is a good practice, you can plan releases by having all source checkouts deactivated, and only activate them when you write changes that require a new release.
+If you develop your add-ons in separate eggs with associated checkouts, which is a good practice, you can plan releases by having all source checkouts deactivated, and only activate them when you write changes that require new releases.
 You can activate and deactivate eggs via the :command:`develop` command or the Buildout configuration.
 You should always use the Buildout way.
-Your commit serves as documentation.
+Your commit comment serves as documentation of your Plone setup.

 .. _buildout1-extensible-label: